giova23/syslog-sign/README.md

 Giovanni Faglioni &lt; giova at faglioni dot it &gt;

-The code is under the GPLv2 or later
+The code is under the GPLv2 or, at your option, any later version.